By Jody Hedlund, @JodyHedlund

 5. Pick items to describe that are important to the plot.

-When I read a detailed description about one particular item in a book, as a reader I like to think that item is significant, that somehow it will come into play later in the book.
+When I read a detailed description about one particular item, as a reader I like to think that "prop" is significant, that somehow it will come into play later in the book.
 Otherwise why would the writer spend so much time describing it?

 6. Use all five senses to bring the setting to life.